Feyerabend/bb/workbook/ch05/parsers/simple/PARSE.md

     For the input string "(a + 3.5) * (c - 1.2) + 3 * -4.5", the lexer generates tokens such as
     LPAREN, IDENT("a"), PLUS, FLOAT(3.5), and so on.

-3. Parser:
+3. *Parser*:
    The parser uses recursive descent parsing to handle different levels of expressions.
 It constructs an Abstract Syntax Tree (AST) as it processes the tokens.

     Key Parser Functions:
-	- factor(): This function handles the base components of an expression—either a number (integer or floating-point), an identifier (variable), or an expression within parentheses.
+	- `factor()`: This function handles the base components of an expression—either a number (integer or floating-point), an identifier (variable), or an expression within parentheses.
 It also handles unary minus (e.g. -a or -(a + b)).
-	- term(): This function handles multiplication, division, modulus, and bitwise AND operations.
+	- `term()`: This function handles multiplication, division, modulus, and bitwise AND operations.
       It combines factors using these operators.
-	- expression(): The main entry point for parsing expressions.
+	- `expression()`: The main entry point for parsing expressions.
 It handles addition, subtraction, bitwise OR, and XOR operations.
 It uses terms to build more complex expressions.

     The parser uses a set of functions that process each operator and operand, recursively building nodes for the AST.

-4. Abstract Syntax Tree (AST):
+4. *Abstract Syntax Tree (AST)*:
    The AST is a hierarchical tree structure where each node represents a computational step (like an operation or a value) in the parsed expression.
 The tree allows easy manipulation of expressions and can be evaluated or transformed.

-	- Node Class: The Node class defines the structure of each AST node.
+	- *Node Class*: The Node class defines the structure of each AST node.
 It includes a type (operator or operand), pointers to left and right children (node1 and node2), and additional properties for values or names.
-	- Value Class: The Value class is used to store the position of the tokens (start and end), though it isn't used in detail in this code but can be expanded to add more tracking functionality.
+	- *Value Class*: The Value class is used to store the position of the tokens (start and end), though it isn't used in detail in this code but can be expanded to add more tracking functionality.

    Example AST for (a + 3.5) * (c - 1.2) + 3 * -4.5: